MyriadColors/repl-space-miner/design_docs.md

 Information is a highly valuable commodity, its flow shaped by technological limitations.

 **1. Standard (Data Couriers):**
 For most, information travels physically.
 Ships ("Data Couriers") carry news, messages, contracts, scientific data, etc. Most information is weeks or months out of date upon arrival.
 The arrival of a "News Ship" can be a major social event.
 This role is viable for players, requiring fast, often stealthy ships and specialized **Secure Data Core** modules.
+The player may also wish to take advantage of the information by violating the data courier contract and decrypt the Secure Data Cores (though this would require very advanced hacking skills, usually only AIs are able to do this), if it happens and the breach is detected, this could lead to severe repercussions depending on the contractor's faction and sensitivity of the data, ranging from fines, imprisonment, a capture bounty or even an assassination bounty being placed on the player, but if it works, it may lead to game events such as missions, contracts, or even new factions being unlocked.
+It could also reveal novel trade opportunities for players to take advantage of, such as new markets for rare goods or new routes for trade.
+Players may also choose to sell the information to other factions or players for a profit, but this could lead to complications if the information is sensitive or if the buyer is not trustworthy.
+The player may also choose to keep the information for themselves and use it to their advantage in future missions or contracts.
+This reinforces the overall theme of risk-reward systems in the game, where players must weigh the potential benefits of their actions against the risks and consequences of their choices.

 **2. FTL Communication ("Quantum Entanglement Relays" - QERs / "Ansibles"):**

 * **Technology:** Relies on massive, power-hungry arrays, often built in deep space or on airless moons to minimize interference.
 The signal is prone to degradation.
 * **Error Correction:** Requires immense processing power, almost exclusively handled by dedicated **"Savant" AI clusters**, for advanced quantum error correction and noise filtering.
 This makes QER infrastructure complex and vulnerable if the AIs are compromised.
+There are rumors that some factions employ SuperIntelligent AIs to manage these systems at scale.
 * **Cost & Access:** Extremely expensive.
-Only major governments, wealthy corporations, or powerful (hidden AI) factions operate them.
+Only major governments, wealthy corporations, or powerful (e.g. hidden AI) factions operate them.
 * **Use:** Bandwidth is precious, used for high-priority government/military comms, major financial transactions, critical strategic data.
 Bandwidth is extremely precious and costly.
 * **QECN (Quantum Entanglement Communications Network):** This is the network of QERs.
+* **Delay** Although small (in the order of a few days or hours) the delay is still enough to impede real-time coordination and response, especially in fast-paced situations, this is a major impediment for integrating systems into one another, as the time it takes for information to travel between systems can lead to misunderstandings and miscommunications.
+This is especially true in situations where quick decisions are needed, such as during military operations or emergency situations.
+The QECN is also vulnerable to interference from natural phenomena, such as solar flares or cosmic radiation, which can disrupt the signals and cause delays or errors in transmission.
+* **The Player** Players *may* come to own one of these QECNs, but this due to how expensive and resource-demanding and complex, this will be very much an end-game content for players who have managed to take control of a system or a faction.
+Another option is to 'piggyback' on the QECNs by intercepting the signal (very much illegal in most systems) and using it to send messages to other players or factions, this is a risky move, as it can lead to severe penalties if caught, including fines, imprisonment, or even being declared a fugitive.

 **3. Emergency FTL Communication ("Tight-Beams" / "Crisis Pings"):**